 - If you’re interested in applying for a licence to produce cannabis, then you can read about the application process and requirements here.

-But for now, if you have been charged with possession of cannabis without a prescription, then we’re here to help.
+But for now, if you have been charged with drug driving, or the possession of cannabis without a prescription, then we’re here to help.
 Read all about our expertise in this area then contact us to ensure your future is not thrown away along with the key.